Would You Want To Go To Heaven If There Were No Dogs There?

-The word animal is derived from the Latin word anima which means “soul.”
-In spite of this this some Christians believe that dogs will not go to heaven because they have no soul.
+The word animal is derived from the Latin word anima which means “soul” but despite this some Christians believe that dogs will not go to heaven because they have no soul.

-And Pope Pius IX (1846–1878), tried to stop the creation of the Italian Society for the Prevention of Cruelty to Animals because he believed animals didn’t have souls.
+Pope Pius IX (1846–1878) believed animals did not have souls.
+So he tried to stop the creation of the Italian Society for the Prevention of Cruelty to Animals because he believed animals didn’t have souls.

 Not all Popes agreed and in fact Pope John Paul II said: also the animals possess a soul and men must love and feel solidarity with smaller brethren.”
 He went on to say that animals are “as near to God as men are.

 Other religions vary in their views.
 Hinduism, Buddhism and Sikhism believe in reincarnation.
 Reincarnation is the cycle of dying and being reborn for both animals and humans until a state of enlightenment is reached.